Wondering how to correct crouch gait in cerebral palsy patients?

 It’s caused by various muscle imbalances and if not properly taken care of, crouch gait can progressively worsen.
 This can result in an inability to walk, instability, and poor posture.

-Other negative consequences of crouch gait are muscle stiffness, expending more energy, and chronic pain.
+Other negative consequences of crouch gait are increased muscle stiffness, expending more energy to walk, and chronic pain.

-While cerebral palsy does not get worse over time, spasticity can.
+While the brain damage that causes cerebral palsy does not get worse over time, spasticity can.

 Spasticity is when muscles involuntarily stay contracted.

-In cerebral palsy patients, the brain is unable to tell the affected muscles to relax, so they stay contracted.
+In cerebral palsy patients, the brain is unable to tell the affected muscles to relax, so they stay in a shortened, tight position.

 Fatigue and Joint Pain

-Walking with crouch gait uses up more energy than normal walking, which causes fatigue and joint pain.
+Walking with crouch gait requires more energy than unaffected walking patterns, which often causes fatigue and joint pain.